 Reviewing Design Layout Reports (DLRs)

-For efficiency, it is recommended that status and notification detail be retrieved via IMA.
+For efficiency, it is recommended that status and notification detail be retrieved via EASE.
 You may also contact the CSIE for this information.

 Jeopardy Notification Response Period

 Within 72 hours of receiving the initial jeopardy notice, either an updated jeopardy notification with more specific details of the jeopardy condition or a FOC advising of the new Due Date will be sent to you.
 If an updated jeopardy notice is sent, we will also send a FOC advising you of the Due Date CenturyLink can meet when the RFS date is known.
 Updated notification will be provided within that 72 hour period.